 Home Depot founder Ken Langone and former New York Stock Exchange

-Chairman Ken Grasso -- all high-profile targets of Spitzer when
+Chairman Richard Grasso -- all high-profile targets of Spitzer

 effort also included wealthy New Jersey businessman Joseph Jingoli